filipova44/Toronto-Real-Estate-Data-Analysis/README.md

  - `seaborn == 0.9.0`
 ## Structure of Repository
 ## Better Undestanding of Findings
-In order to better grasp the main results, here is my Medium blog post where I communicated the findings to the tech as well as non tech audience
+In order to better grasp the main results, here is my Medium blog post where I communicated the findings to the tech as well as non tech audience: https://filipova-91822.medium.com/a-look-on-the-recent-torontos-housing-index-e62a22326a8d
 ## Acknowledgements
 A.Wong for providing the dataset on Kaggle.
 Here is the link https://www.kaggle.com/alankmwong/toronto-home-price-index